-False lashes and eyelash extensions have become one of the fastest growth beauty trends over the past couple years.
+False lashes and eyelash extensions have become one of the fastest-growing beauty trends over the past couple of years.
 It is obvious why this latest fashion trend has heightened the interest of many females.
-Longer, fuller eyelashes not only transform your look but also your makeup routine—allowing you to save lots of time in the morning.
+Longer, fuller eyelashes not only transform your look but also your makeup routine, allowing you to save lots of time in the morning.

 The burning question many fashionistas have is—are these eyelash extensions and falsies safe?
 Here are a few points you should consider before booking your eyelash application appointment.

-There is a hygienic risk factor to falsies.
-The natural function of eyelashes is to protect the eye from dust and foreign material.
-With added lashes, bacteria can collect more easily causing infections such as conjunctivitis and styes.
-At times, demodex (eyelash mites) can be visualized under the microscope causes extensive itching, irritation and dry eye disease.
+2. There is a hygienic risk factor with falsies.
+The natural function of eyelashes is to protect the eyes from dust and foreign materials.
+With added lashes, bacteria can collect more easily, causing infections such as conjunctivitis and styes.
+At times, Demodex (eyelash mites) can be visualized under the microscope, causing extensive itching, irritation, and dry eye disease.

-Eyelash glue can lead to harmful adverse or allergic reactions.
-To prevent this, glue should always be first tested on your wrist or back of your hand, prior to using on your eyes.
+3. Eyelash glue can lead to harmful or allergic reactions.
+To prevent this, glue should always be first tested on your wrist or back of your hand before using it on your eyes.
 If swelling or a rash occurs, it is best to avoid that type of glue.
-Formaldehyde is a preservative found in the glue which can lead to ocular irritation and dermatitis.
-Contact lens wearers need to be especially careful, as the glue can at times come into direct contact with the lenses.
+Formaldehyde is a preservative found in glue which can lead to ocular irritation and dermatitis.
+Contact lens wearers need to be especially careful, as the glue can sometimes come into direct contact with the lenses.

 Remember that most mascaras these days are marketed for thickening and lengthening which can be a good alternative.
-Also consider eyelash enhancing products such as Zoria.
-Zoria serum naturally enhances, supports and safely promotes eyelash growth.
+Also, consider eyelash-enhancing products such as Zoria.
+Zoria serum naturally enhances, supports, and safely promotes eyelash growth.
 Most users see positive results within only 2 weeks of treatment.
-Lastly, make sure you see your optometrist right away if you notice any signs of infections or irritations.
+Lastly, make sure you see your optometrist for a comprehensive eye exam right away if you notice any signs of infections or irritation.